PX4/PX4-Autopilot/nuttx/README.txt

   This 'make' command will remove of the copied directories, re-copy them, then make NuttX.

+Build Targets

+  Below is a summary of the build targets available in the top-level NuttX Makefile:

+  all

+    The default target builds the NuttX executable in the selected output formats.

+  clean

+    Removes derived object files, archives, executables, and temporary files, but retains the configuration and context files and directories.

+  distclean

+    Does 'clean' then also removes all configuration and context files.
+    This essentially restores the directory structure to its original, unconfigured stated.

+  Application housekeeping targets.
+The APPDIR variable refers to the user application directory.
+A sample apps/ directory is included with NuttX, however, this is not treated as part of NuttX and may be replaced with a different application directory.
+For the most part, the application directory is treated like any other build directory in the Makefile script.
+  However, as a convenience, the following targets are included to support housekeeping functions in the user application directory from the NuttX build directory.

+  apps_clean

+    Perform the clean operation only in the user application directory

+  apps_distclean

+    Perform the distclean operation only in the user application directory.
+    The apps/.config file is preserved so that this is not a "full" distclean but more of a configuration "reset."

+  export

+    The export target will package the NuttX libraries and header files into an exportable package.
+Caveats: (1) These needs some extension for the KERNEL build.
+(2) The logic in tools/mkexport.sh only supports GCC and, for example, explicitly assumes that the archiver is 'ar'

+  download

+    This is a helper target that will rebuild NuttX and download it to the target system in one step.
+The operation of this target depends completely upon implementation of the DOWNLOAD command in the user Make.defs file.
+It will generate an error an error if the DOWNLOAD command is not defined.

+  The following targets are used internally by the make logic but can be invoked from the command under certain conditions if necessary.

+  depend

+    Create build dependencies.
+(NOTE:  There is currently no support for build dependencies under Cygwin using Windows-native toolchains.)

+  context

+    The context target is invoked on each target build to assure that NuttX is properly configured.
+The basic configuration steps include creation of the the config.h and version.h header files in the include/nuttx directory and the establishment of symbolic links to configured directories.

+   clean_context

+     This is part of the distclean target.
+It removes all of the header files and symbolic links created by the context target.

 CYGWIN BUILD PROBLEMS
 ^^^^^^^^^^^^^^^^^^^^^

+Strange Path Problems

 If you see strange behavior when building under Cygwin then you may have a problem with your PATH variable.
 For example, if you see failures to